China, India services lose some momentum

 "In terms of policies, the Chinese government has already started to make some small adjustments to relax a bit -- bank lending controls are eased and fresh funds are given to the railway ministry," he said.

-"More fine-tuning, leaning toward policy relaxation, is on the way," Xu added.
+"More fine-tuning, leaning towards policy relaxation, is on the way," Xu added.

 China's official PMI, from the China Federation of Logistics and Purchasing (CFLP), fell to 57.7 in October from 59.3 in September.
 A new orders sub-index fell slightly to 52.5 in October from 52.8 in September.

-The official survey, skewed toward big businesses, showed China's consumer-related service sectors remain stable, but investment-related sectors such as engineering and construction were particularly weak, CFLP said.
+The official survey, skewed towards big businesses, showed China's consumer-related service sectors remain stable, but investment-related sectors such as engineering and construction were particularly weak, CFLP said.

 The HSBC PMI, which focuses more on smaller-to-medium sized businesses, rose to 54.1 in October, above September's 53.0 and its highest level since June, as new orders picked up for a second successive month.

-Note: (This story is corrected to show the release date for EU services PMI to Friday, not Thursday)